resheku/my-awesome/README.md

 - [nteract/nteract](https://github.com/nteract/nteract) - 📘 The interactive computing suite for you!  ✨
 - [nukeop/nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
 - [obeattie/gmaps-radius](https://github.com/obeattie/gmaps-radius) - Add radius circles to a map
+- [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
+Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data analysis.
 - [okld/streamlit-pandas-profiling](https://github.com/okld/streamlit-pandas-profiling) - Pandas profiling component for Streamlit.
 - [opstrace/opstrace](https://github.com/opstrace/opstrace) - The Open Source Observability Distribution
 - [outerbase/studio](https://github.com/outerbase/studio) - A lightweight Database GUI in your browser.
 It supports connecting to Postgres, MySQL, and SQLite.